gabrielcuvillier/ue5-parametric-cornell-box/README.md

 Supported Unreal Engine version: 5.2

+Also available on the Unreal Engine Marketplace here: https://unrealengine.com/marketplace/en-US/product/parametric-cornell-box

 ## Purpose
 This project provides a blueprint allowing to create fully parametric Cornell Boxes in the Unreal Editor.